Mapping in R

 xlab("Longitude") + ylab("Latitude") + ggtitle("APSU, Montgomery Co., TN")

 Keep in mind, that when using ggplot2 the order of the geoms is important for proper display of the image.
+Because you are mapping various layers, the first geom entered will be the first layer drawn and the last geom will be drawn on top of all others.
 Using the various options within ggplot2 you can customize the map based on your preferences.

 Maps with raster images

 It’s likely that the map you need to create is slightly more complex than the one above.
-Maybe you are interested in using some sort of imagery of basemap to add complexity or provide additional information for a locations.
+Maybe you are interested in using some sort of imagery as a basemap to add complexity or provide additional information for a location.
 In the data folder of this exercise is a *.csv file called campus_points.
-This file contains the location of several points on the main campus.
-In order to view these files on aerial imagery of campus you are going to use OpenStreetMap to obtain a basemap for our closer look at campus.
+This file contains the location of several points on the main APSU campus.
+In order to view these files on aerial imagery of campus you are going to use OpenStreetMap to obtain a basemap for a closer look at campus.

 Note in 2021: OpenStreeMap requires Java and causes some issues for macOS users.
 One possible fix is to install Java JDK 11 from https://adoptopenjdk.net/.
 After installing the software input the following code into the console in RStudio: Sys.setenv(JAVA_HOME=‘/Library/Java/JavaVirtualMachines/temurin-11.jdk/Contents/Home’)